just-install/just-install/doc/registry.md

 * `x86`: The value is a string with the URL that must be used to download the installer.
 You can use `{{.version}}` as a placeholder for the package's version.
-* `interactive`: Set to `true` to show a warning to users that this package might require user interaction to complete its installation.
 * `kind`: It can be one of the following:
   * `advancedinstaller`: Silently installs Advanced Installer packages;
   * `as-is`: Will just run the executable, as-is;